9 Home Remodeling Mistakes to Avoid

 Not Planning For Aging in Place

 Aging in place is the philosophy that people are happier and healthier when they live independently.
 Plan ahead so your home is ready for that stage of your life.
+One of the common remodeling mistakes for large renovations is only thinking about your current use of the home.
+Working with a design build remodeler can help you plan your home use for now and in the future.

 Consider if any renovations will be amenable to aging in place additions later in life.
 For instance: